liana-p/narrat-engine/docs/features/dialog-panel.md

 - `height`: [number] The height of the dialog panel, in pixels.
 - `hideDuringTransition`: [boolean] Whether the dialog panel should be hidden during screen transitions.
 Defaults to true.
 - `showAfterScriptEnd`: [boolean] Whether the dialog panel should stay on even if the narrat script ends.
 Defaults to false.
+- `showOldChoices`: [boolean] [optional] [default: false] If turned on, choice options for past choices will appear in the dialog history instead of being deleted

 ## Controlling when the dialog panel appears